 Is there a way to go around her will was never probated because I didn't know I had to probate the will I have also payed the property off and payed before mother died what can I do I need to sell part of my property

 Talk to a probate attorney.
 He or she can advise you how to clear up title to the property.
-Once title is clear (either by probating the will as muniment of title or determining heirship) and your sister still refuses to agree to a sale of the property, you'll need an attorney to help you with a...Read more »
+Once title is clear (either by probating the will as muniment of title or determining heirship) and your sister still refuses to agree to a sale of the property, you'll need an attorney to help you...Read more »

 This is a fairly common situation.
 Take the will(s) and death certificate(s) to a probate attorney who can give you some direction.
 If either passed within the last four years you should be able to probate his or her will.
 If you are unable to get his will admitted to probate there may be issues...Read more »